-In July 2001, we received a \$150.0 million preferred equity investment from Mediacom LLC.
-The preferred equity investment has a 12% annual dividend, payable quarterly in cash.
-For the year ended December 31, 2008, we paid in aggregate \$18.0 million in cash dividends on the preferred equity.
+In July 2001, we made a \$150.0 million preferred equity investment in Mediacom Broadband that was funded with borrowings under our bank credit facilities.
+The preferred equity investment has a 12% annual cash dividend, payable quarterly in cash.
+For the year ended December 31, 2008, we received in aggregate \$18.0 million in cash dividends on the preferred equity.

 Investment banking firms or their affiliates have in the past engaged in transactions with and performed services for us and our affiliates in the ordinary course of business, including commercial banking, financial advisory and investment banking services.
 Furthermore, these companies or their affiliates may perform similar services for us and our affiliates in the future.
-Affiliates of certain of these companies are agents and lenders under our subsidiary credit facility.
-The Bank of New York, an affiliate of BNY Capital Markets, Inc., acts as trustee for certain of our senior notes.
-Deutsche Bank Trust Company Americas, an affiliate of Deutsche Bank Securities Inc., acts as registrar and paying agent for certain of our senior notes.
+Affiliates of certain of these companies are agents and lenders under our bank credit facilities.
+The Bank of New York, an affiliate of BNY Capital Markets, Inc., acts as trustee for our senior notes.